LaravelDaily/Booking-Com-Simulation-Laravel/course/04-property-geo-search.md

     \App\Http\Controllers\Public\PropertySearchController::class);
 ```

-Our search should be public for everyone, without any registration, so we put that route outside of `auth:sanctum` Middleware group.
+Our search should be public for everyone, without any registration, so we put that route outside of the `auth:sanctum` Middleware group.

 Now, let's start filling in various search cases.
-For what we will use Eloquent syntax of `Model::when()` with different conditions.
+For that, we will use the Eloquent syntax of `Model::when()` with different conditions.

 ---